narukeh/4.3BSD-Quasijarus/README.md

 Everything is ready.
 I did it so you dont have to.
 I have installed 4.3BSD Quasijarus and **NOTHIG** else.
 So you have a pure system.

 From here you can do what you want.
-I Would suggest to copy/backup the file `quasdisk.dsk`, if you mess things up, you can easily revert.
+I would suggest to copy/backup the file `quasdisk.dsk`, if you mess things up, you can easily revert.

 ----